 Increase the degree of automation

-In order for companies to be able to prove at any time that their infrastructure is secure and their data management practices comply with GDPR, they must use tools that require the least possible amount of manual operations and instead provide the desired information and documentation at the touch of a button.
+In order for companies to be able to prove to a data protection officer that their infrastructure is secure and their data management practices comply with GDPR, they must use tools that require the least possible amount of manual operations and instead provide the desired information and documentation at the touch of a button.

 Increasing the degree of automation for network analyses, data visualizations, diagnoses, and audit documentation will ensure that the results are more efficient, accurate, and consistent.